Kan-Liu/Safe2HomeIOS/README.md

 Awarded the most popular app (People's Choice Award) in the final app demo day event of UC Berkeley iOS Decal Fall 2018!

 # Version
-The current build uses XCode 10.1 and supports any IOS device with IOS 12.0 and above.
+The current build uses XCode 10.1 and supports any iOS device with iOS 12.0 and above.

 # Demo
 Youtube: https://youtu.be/2yTbyzdaHww